 "What a 'Harvest' !!!
 I am sure this is the biggest one so far.
 As I write this there are four volunteers sorting the produce in to categories ready to go on our database and therefore be ready to be redistributed; mostly this will be held for our very high demand for “emergency packs” a vital resource for so many people at the very edge of food poverty."

 In 2011 we moved our festival HQ to Dunkeld and our concerts spread all over Perthshire! this meant the opportunity to collect food for the Cyrenians at concerts in Blair Atholl, Pitlochry, Aberfeldy, Weem, Perth, Birnam, Blairgowrie and Edradour....as well as at the Royal Hotel in Dunkeld which has become known (during our festival) as Amber Central.
 To every concert we took the baskets and our collection grew!
-In 2012 we added the wonderful Amber Afteroon Concerts (further developed in 2013, 2014 and 2015) and needed yet another set of baskets for the Amber Afternoons team to take with them to venues like Methven Castle, the Carnnog on Loch Tay, Caputh Church ... and the Amber Harvest grew yet again!
+In 2012 we added the wonderful Amber Afteroon Concerts (further developed in 2013, 2014, 2015 and 2016) and needed yet another set of baskets for the Amber Afternoons team to take with them to venues like Methven Castle, the Carnnog on Loch Tay, Caputh Church, Butterstone Village Hall ... and the Amber Harvest grew yet again!

-Help us to make the 2016 Amber Harvest the best ever!
-The festival might be only 4 days this year but if every single festival-goer brought a contribution to our Amber Harvest we could beat our record yet again!
-Bring along non-perishable food (tins, packets, jars) for our collection...you'll find a basket at every venue ...and every bit of food donated will be well directed by the Cyrenians team to those who need it most.
+The 2018 and 2019 Amber Harvest though collected over only 3 days was the best ever! ... it felt as though every single festival-goer brought a contribution to our Amber Harvest!
+Non-perishable food (tins, packets, jars) was brought along for our collection...with a basket at every venue ...and we know that every bit of food donated was well directed by the Cyrenians team to those who needed it most!